Updated and adopted 6th March 2019

 The members of the Committee and any trustees appointed under paragraph (c.) above to act as trustees shall be entitled to an indemnity out of assets of the Club for all expenses and other liabilities properly incurred by them in the management of the affairs of the Club.

 The accidental omission to give any such notice to, or the non-receipt of any such notice by, any person entitled to receive the same shall not invalidate the proceedings at any General Meeting.
 Every notice calling a meeting shall specify the general nature of the business to be transacted and shall specify if the meeting is to be an Annual General Meeting.

 At all such meetings the Chair, or in his or her absence a member of the Club selected by those members of the Committee present, shall take the Chair.
 At all special General Meetings every Member shall have one vote unless disqualified from voting by the Constitution.
 Votes may be given personally or by proxy.
-Every resolution submitted to a meeting shall be decided by a show of hands and in the case of an quality votes [on a matter on which the Chair has not voted] the Chair of the meeting shall have an additional vote.
+Every resolution submitted to a meeting shall be decided by a show of hands and in the case of an equality of votes the Chair of the meeting shall have an additional vote.